Augsburg: Members of the Bundestag

-Augsburg is located in the Wahlkreis 253 Augsburg-Stadt constituency, which includes Königsbrunn and parts of the District of Augsburg (Landkreis Augsburg).
+Augsburg is located in the Wahlkreis 251 Augsburg-Stadt constituency.
+Until the 2021 elections, the Wahlkreis of Augsburg included Königsbrunn and parts of the District of Augsburg (Landkreis Augsburg).

 Volker Ullrich of the CSU was directly elected to the Bundestag in the 18th German Bundestag.

 Indirectly elected to the Bundestag to adhere to the Landesliste were Ulrike Bahr for the SPD and Claudia Roth for Bündnis 90/Die Grünen.

 Climate

 Augsburg has an oceanic climate (Köppen climate classification: Cfb) or, following the 0 °C isotherm, a humid continental climate (Dfb).